 Faulty wiring shows some noticeable signs.
-For example, dimming or flickering lights are signs of faulty wiring.
+For example, dimming or flickering lights are signs of bad wiring.
 Plus, if you experience frequent blown breakers or fuses, there’s a good chance that faulty wiring may be to blame.
 Other common symptoms of faulty wiring include charred or darkened outlets and switches.

-Sometimes, our actions (as homeowners) cause these issues.
+Sometimes, our actions as homeowners cause these issues.
 For instance, multiple extension cords connected together or overloading electrical outlets can be rectified.
 A few notable wiring issues of this nature include:

-- Too few outlets, relying on multiple extension cords and power strips.
+- Too few outlets, relying on multiple extension cords and power strips

-- No ground fault circuit interruptors (GFCIs) particularly in areas such as the kitchen and bathroom.
+- No ground fault circuit interruptors (GFCIs) particularly in areas such as the kitchen and bathroom

-- Frayed wiring.
+- Frayed wiring

-- Damaged or bent electrical plugs.
+- Damaged or bent electrical plugs

-- Ungrounded receptacles.
+- Ungrounded receptacles

-- Uncovered junction boxes.
+- Uncovered junction boxes

 It is possible to remedy these potential concerns.
-For example, lightening the load on individual receptacles, repairing or replacing frayed wiring address basic concerns.
+For example, lightening the load on individual receptacles and repairing or replacing frayed wiring address basic concerns.
 Plus, cover all receptacles and junction boxes, along with installing GFCIs where applicable.
 Once you’ve addressed these issues, you should follow safe electrical practices.
 Additionally, ensure your family members understand the dangers of risky behaviors.

 Have a Licensed Electrician Inspect Your Wiring

 If you’re unsure if your wiring is faulty, enlist the aid of a professional electrician.
-A proper electrician inspection reviews the wiring throughout your home.
+A proper electrical inspection reviews the wiring throughout your home.
 Licensed electricians are knowledgeable in identifying potential dangers and wiring issues.
-Typically, electricians detect small, seemingly insignificant wiring issues that could become major problems and safety hazards over time.
+Typically, electricians detect small, seemingly insignificant wiring issues that could become major problems and electrical safety hazards over time.

-Additionally, a licensed electrician will compare your home’s wiring to the current building codes, identifying code violations.
+a licensed electrician will compare the wiring in your home to the current building codes, identifying code violations.
 However, not every code violation is necessarily a cause for immediately rewiring your entire home.
-Some codes have grandfather clauses, meaning if your home was constructed prior to the implementation of a particular code.
-Although, you may not be required to upgrade your system.
+Some codes have grandfather clauses, meaning if your home was constructed prior to the implementation of a particular code you may not be required to upgrade your system.